 Benefits of RV travel

-National parks: National parks and other nature-based destinations are extremely popular this summer.
-Families want a 180-degree change from long school days spent distance learning in front of a computer.
+National parks: National parks and other nature-based destinations are extremely popular year-round.
+Families want a 360-degree view and space to roam and explore.
 The great outdoors is the perfect place to social distance.
 The areas near national and state parks are typically flush with campgrounds that welcome RVs.

 RVshare reports that the top national park destinations for RVers are Yellowstone, Grand Canyon, Zion, Great Smoky Mountains and Sequoia National Parks.

-Beach: The beach is always a top summer vacation destination, whether it’s on an ocean or a lake.
+Beach: The beach is always a top summer vacation destination, whether it’s on an ocean or a lake, but you might actually enjoy southern beaches just as much (or more) during the cooler weather of fall.
 You can find some RV-friendly campgrounds at or near the beach.
 RVshare maintains a list of some of the best waterfront RV campgrounds, or you can search for sites with hookups near your favorite beach town.